odytrice/kubernetes/force-delete.md

 To fix this, you need to first identify all the objects in the namespace including custom resources.
 To do that you simply run

+NOTE: Make sure you run this command in bash as windows adds a `/r` which causes errors
 ```bash
 kubectl api-resources --verbs=list --namespaced -o name  | xargs -n 1 kubectl get --show-kind --ignore-not-found
 ```